High-Grade Zinc Oxide Projects in Peru

 Currently, the historical resource estimate sits at about 1.2 million tonnes at a grade of 21 percent zinc.
 Zinc One plans to source new data and complete an updated resource estimate following its 2018 drilling program which is expected to be completed in Q4 2018.

 Zinc deposits in the 98th percentile for grade

-Historic estimates place the the zinc grade at over 20 percent.
+Historic estimates place the zinc grade at over 20 percent.
 This level of grade is rare, putting the Bongará deposits in the 98th percentile globally.
-Once back in production, the Bongará Project will rank among the world’s highest grade zinc mines.
-That should allow for near-term cash flow that will enable Zinc One to advance development at other targets.
+Once back in production, the Bongará project will rank among the world’s highest-grade zinc mines allowing for near-term cash flow that will enable Zinc One to advance other targets.

 Proven metallurgy suggests >90 percent recovery rate

 It can be challenging to extract zinc from non-sulphide ores, but the Bongará Mine has an impressive recovery rate: the mine’s previous operator saw a greater than 90 percent recovery for its zinc oxide mineralization.
 They used a Waelz kiln, the same simple processing method Zinc One plans to use.
 The company expects to see a similarly impressive recovery because the metallurgy is proven.

 High value per tonne

 Initial production will be concentrated at the Bongará Zinc Mine, with management planning to mine 500 tonnes per day initially.
 With a zinc grade of over 20 percent, each tonne is worth approximately $550 on surface.